Horseweed in Canberra, ACT

 Fleabane is not a great competitor, so a healthy and dense turf cover will outcompete this weed.
 The key is to improve the competitiveness of your turfgrass.

-This means feeding you turf properly, cutting at the right height for the turf species present and limiting soil compaction.
+This means feeding you turf properly, cutting at the right height for the turf species present, and limiting soil compaction.

 Chemical Control of Fleabane:

 The first point is that Horseweed has been confirmed as glyphosate resistant.
-However, you get the best Fleabane control when it emerges in the Spring, and it is still small.
-Small Fleabane plants are relatively easy to kill, and a late post-emergent application of some phenoxy herbicides during Spring can control them.
+The second point is that you get the best control of Fleabane when it emerges in the Spring, and it is still small.

 Due the hairy nature of Horseweed add an organosilicone surfactant (ProForce Scrubwet) at 200 mL/100 L for optimum results.